fiskaltrust/portal-manual-doc/doc/portal-handbook_EN_04.md

 3. **Assignment** of the company to the CashSys dealer, tax consultant by e-mail invitations
 4. **Configuration** of the cash register in the fiskaltrust.portal
 5. Acquisition of a signature creation device (chip or online)
-6. **Commissioning** Safety device = creation of start document
+6. **Commissioning** Safety device = creation of start receipt
-7. **Reporting** Notification??? the cash register and signature creation device via FON
+7. **Reporting** Notification of the cash register and signature creation device via Finanz Online
-8. **Checking** the start document via FON or BMF-App
+8. **Checking** the start receipt via Finanz Online or BMF-App
-9. Legally compliant audit-proof data backup ???
+9. Legally compliant audit-proof data backup
 10. Preparation of the **monthly receipts**
-11. Preparation of **annual supporting documents** and verification via FON
+11. Preparation of **yearly receipt** and verification via Finanz Online
-12. **Notification** of failures, recommissioning or deregistrations via FON
+12. **Notification** of failures, recommissioning or deregistrations via Finanz Online

 ![](./portal-sandbox.fiskaltrust.at/002.png)